 What is it:

-Firstly, lets talk about what the Ryobi ONE+ system is – The ONE+ system is essentially where you can have a single battery that can power a range of tools.
-There is currently 100+ tools that can be powered using the same battery in Ryobi’s range, anything from a hedge trimmer to a power drill.
-Generally, a good proportion of a cordless tool’s cost is the battery, so why not have one that you can move around multiple tools?
-Seems to make sense, so much so, that Ryobi are not the only ones jumping on this idea.
+Firstly, let's talk about what the Ryobi ONE+ system is - The ONE+ system is essentially where you can have a single battery that can power a range of tools.
+There are currently 100+ tools that can be powered using the same battery in Ryobi's range, anything from a hedge trimmer to a power drill.
+Generally, a good proportion of a cordless tool's cost is the battery, so why not have one that you can move around multiple tools?
+Seems to make sense, so much so, that Ryobi are not the only one jumping on this idea.

 It's classed as a high-pressure pump and can go up to 150PSI for those higher-pressure jobs.
 It features a 50cm hose that can be clipped onto the casing to keep it tidy when not being used.
 It is also supplied with some additional nozzles/needles clipped onto the casing for pumping sports equipment such as footballs.